Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

    * `Contributor`  on your subscription.
    * `User Access Administrator` on your subscription.

+   You must also manually grant this application the `Microsoft.Graph/Application.ReadWrite.OwnedBy` permission, which requires admin access, in order for AAD applications to be created/deleted on a per-cluster basis.

+   * Go into the Azure Portal
+   * Go to Azure Active Directory
+   * Navigate to the `aro-v4-tooling-shared` app page
+   * Click 'API permissions' in the left side pane
+   * Click 'Microsoft Graph'
+   * Click 'Add a permission'.
+   * Select 'Application permissions'
+   * Search for 'Application' and select `Application.ReadWrite.OwnedBy`
+   * Click 'Add permissions'
+   * This request will need to be approved by a tenant administrator.
+If you are one, you can click the `Grant admin consent for <name>` button to the right of the `Add a permission` button on the app page

 1. Set up the RP role definitions and subscription role assignments in your Azure subscription.
 This mimics the RBAC that ARM sets up.
 With at least `User Access Administrator` permissions on your subscription, do: